edwardsmoses/edwardsmoses.com/_data/blog/2020-10-19-failed-to-persist-entry-api_error-branch-not-found-gatsby-netlifycms.md

   --- rest of config.yml file ---
 ```

-Commit the changes, and then re-deloy to Netlify. \
+Commit the changes, and then re-deploy to Netlify. \
-The error should be gone, and you should be able to publish a new entry now.
+The error should be gone now, and you should be able to publish a new entry now.

+> If the error isn't gone yet, have a look at some solutions here: https://github.com/netlify/netlify-cms/issues/2544